torvald/TorWAL/README.md

 ## Installation

-Crontab only have minutes as its smallest unit, and i wanted to collect data every 10th second.
+Crontab only have minutes as its smallest unit, and I wanted to collect data every 10th second.
 I could make it into a running daemon, but this was just the simplest way about: